Essendon Football Club

 A former AFL champion from the Essendon Football Club, Matthew Lloyd has made the transition to respected media commentator in the four years since hanging up the boots.

-Lloyd writes a regular column for The Age and joined the Nine Network in 2012 to be a panelist on The Footy Show and The Sunday Footy Show.
+Lloyd writes a regular column for the Herald Sun and joined the Nine Network in 2012 to be a panelist on The Footy Show and The Sunday Footy Show.
 He also joined 3AW’s AFL special comments team in 2012.
 In 2013, he joined Nine’s Footy Classified alongside Garry Lyon, Craig Hutchison and Caroline Wilson, and has been acknowledged for his hard-hitting analysis of all aspects of the AFL.

-Lloyd has had a keen interest in the media since his playing days writing for The Age with regular appearances on FOX FOOTY, Triple M and The Footy Show.
+Lloyd has had a keen interest in the media since his playing days writing for the Herald Sun with regular appearances on FOX FOOTY, Triple M and The Footy Show.
 Upon retiring, he signed to Network Ten’s AFL team as an expert commentator for the 2010 and 2011 AFL seasons.
 He also worked for radio station SEN1116, providing special comments on their AFL coverage.

 Lloyd was a highly decorated full-forward during his playing career, he is Essendon’s all time leading goalkicker and sits seventh on the AFL/VFL’s all-time goalkicker list.